lutencjusz/SpringUploadDownloadThymeleafTests/README.md

 Unit tests are implemented using JUnit 5 and Mockito.
 These tests focus on verifying the correctness of individual units of code, such as services or controllers, in isolation from other components.

 - **Mockito**: Used for mocking dependencies, allowing the testing of units in isolation from external dependencies like databases.
+- **JUnit 5**: A unit testing framework used for writing and running tests.
+- **Spring Boot Test**: Used to load the application context during tests, allowing for the testing of real component integration.
+- **MockMvc**: A Spring testing utility used to test controllers.

 ### Integration Tests